lilydjwg/dotvim/pack/general/start/togglecursor/README.rst

 cursor.
 This also works well if you happen to be running on a system that doesn't have your favorite shell available since it will fallback to Togglecursor's internal detection algorithm.

+Note: looking for "xterm" in `$TERM` is not a good approach.
+Many terminals will set `TERM` to `xterm` or `xterm-256color`, but don't support the escape sequences to change the cursor.
+It's better to look for something unique to the terminal application in the environment.